ReserveKit/docs/docs/getting-started/getting-started-with-web-sdk.md

 ---
-id: getting-started-with-npm
+id: getting-started-with-web-sdk
-title: Getting Started with NPM
+title: Getting Started with Web SDK
 sidebar_position: 1
-slug: /getting-started/npm
+slug: /getting-started/web
 ---

 This guide walks you through setting up your environment to call ReserveKit API using `reservekitjs`.